Green Bones: Production

-On July 15, 2024, GMA Pictures released a Facebook post of a teaser poster of their entry to the 2024 Metro Manila Film Festival.
-The film is known as Green Bones, which is directed by Zig Dulay, who previously directed the film Firefly that won the Best Picture award in the previous year.
-Green Bones was one of the first five entries for the film festival.
+On July 15, 2024, GMA Pictures released an official teaser poster for the movie, which is an entry to the 2024 Metro Manila Film Festival.
+The film is entitled, Green Bones directed by Zig Dulay, who previously directed the film Firefly that won the Best Picture award in the previous year.
+Green Bones is one of the first five movie entries for the film festival.

-Moreover, the screenplay is written by national artist Ricky Lee and GMA Public Affairs Assistant Vice President Anj Atienza, while the story is written by JC Rubio.

 Filming concluded on November 20, 2024.

 Music

 The 2022 song "Nyebe" by Filipino boy band SB19 was used as the theme for Green Bones.

 Release

-Green Bones was released in cinemas in the Philippines on December 25, 2024, at the 50th Metro Manila Film Festival.
-GMA Pictures signed a distribution deal with American film company Columbia Pictures (through the Sony Pictures Releasing International label) to distribute the film.
+Green Bones was released in cinemas on December 25, 2024, at the 50th Metro Manila Film Festival.
+This is the first film to be released under GMA Pictures' distribution deal with American film company Columbia Pictures (through the Sony Pictures Releasing International label).
 The film was cited by the MMFF as one of the three top-grossing entries for its 2024 edition.

-The film screened at the Manila International Film Festival (MIFF) in Los Angeles on March 6, 2025.
-It lost to Magellan in September 2025.
+The film was screened at the Manila International Film Festival (MIFF) in Los Angeles on March 6, 2025.

-In August 2025, the film was announced by the Film Development Council of the Philippines as a contender for the Philippines' official entry to the Best International Feature Film category of the Academy Awards in 2026.
+In August 2025, Film Development Council of the Philippines announced Green Bones as one of the preselected contenders for the Best International Feature Film category to the Academy Awards in 2026.
+It lost to Director Lav Diaz's movie Magellan which was chosen as the official entry to the Oscar awards in September 2025.